lpouillo/vm5k/README.md

 ## Prerequisites
-This script is based on *execo* to control the deployment process of *debian*-based physical hosts with *libvirt* installed and configured
+This script is based on *execo* to control the deployment process of *debian*-based physical hosts with *libvirt* installed and configured.

+Required python modules:
+* execo
+* netadr

 ## Workflow
 * define a deployment **topology**: